Venice Christian School to raise teacher salaries

-Venice Christian School has announced a 50/50 matching challenge to help raise teacher salaries to 75 percent of public school teacher salaries.
+Venice Christian School announced a 50/50 matching challenge to help increase teacher salaries to 75 percent of public school teacher salaries.

-“We’re excited about the vision God has given us to meet the needs of our teachers,” said Jerry Frimmel, VCS principal.
+“We’re excited about the vision God has given us to meet the needs of our teachers,” VCS principal Jerry Frimmel said.
 “We fully understand how dedicated they’ve been and how much we appreciate them.
 But now we want to take it to another level.”

-“What you teach, what you say and your kids in this school will change destinies,” said VCS Board Member Jim Foubister.
+“What you teach, what you say -- and your kids (attending) this school -- will change destinies,” said VCS board member Jim Foubister.
 “Whatever you say will echo for eternity.”

-Foubister is also the leader of One Christ Won City, “a gathering and loose association of local followers of Jesus in Venice, existing to seek to express this unity and share in ways we can — a united witness to our Lord Jesus Christ in this community where our Lord has placed us.”
+Foubister is also the leader of One Christ Won City, “a gathering and loose association of Christians in Venice, existing to seek to express this unity and share in ways we can — a united witness to our Lord Jesus Christ in this community, where our Lord has placed us.”

-VCS received a Finalist Award from the Venice Area Chamber of Commerce this year and last year for Nonprofit Business of the Year and was voted “Best Private School” in the Venice Gondolier’s “Best of Venice Awards” as well.
+VCS received a Finalist Award from the Venice Area Chamber of Commerce this year and last year for Nonprofit Business of the Year and was voted “Best Private School” in the Venice Gondolier’s “Best of Venice Awards.

 Post a comment as